 Concepts and Terminology¶

-This introduction presents a high level overview of Pulp terminology and concepts.
-It is designed to be understandable to anyone who is familiar with software management even without prior knowledge of Pulp.
-This document favors clarity and accuracy over ease of reading.
+This introduction is designed for anyone who is familiar with software management even without prior knowledge of Pulp.

-From a user’s perspective Pulp is a tool to manage their content.
-In this context, “Pulp” refers to “pulpcore and one or more plugins”.
-Because of its dependent relationship with plugins, pulpcore can be described as a framework for plugin development.
+From a user’s perspective, Pulp is a tool to manage content.
+In this context, _Pulp_ refers to pulpcore and one or more content plugins.

-pulpcore is a generalized backend with a REST API and a plugin API.
-Users will need at least one plugin to manage Content.
-Each type of content unit (like rpm or deb) is defined by a plugin.
+To manage content, you need at least one content plugin.
+Each type of content unit, for example RPM or Debian, is defined by a plugin.
+For example, if you want to manage RPM content in Pulp, you must install the RPM plugin.
 Files that belong to a content unit are called Artifacts.
-Each content unit can have 0 or many artifacts and artifacts can be shared by multiple content units.
+Each content unit can have zero or many artifacts.
+Artifacts can be shared by multiple content units.

-Users can inform Pulp about external sources of content units, called Remotes.
-Plugins can define actions to interact with those sources.
-For example, most or all plugins define sync to fetch content units from a remote and add them to a repository.
+In Pulp, you can define external sources of content units, called Remotes.
+Through your plugin of choice, you can define actions to interact with those external sources.
+For example, most or all plugins define sync to fetch content units from a remote and add them to a Pulp repository.

-All content that is managed by Pulp can be hosted by the content app.
-Users create a Publication for a content set in a repository version.
-A publication consists of the metadata of the content set and the artifacts of each content unit in the content set.
+To serve content from Pulp, you need to create a publication and a distribution.
+A Publication consists of the metadata of the content set and the artifacts of each content unit in the content set.
 To host a publication, it must be assigned to a Distribution, which determines how and where a publication is served.